nicopowa/tidalext/common/notes.md

 # Ideas

-- spotify is now lossless !
+- Spotify is now lossless
+- Apple Music database is huge